FaolanH/principles_of_data_analytics/README.md

 #

-### Task 3: Summarise the Data - the shape of the dataset, first and last five rows, feature names and target classes were investigated in this task
+### Task 3: Summarise the Data - show the mean, median, standard deviation, minimum and maximum of each feature in the dataset

 #### Relevant Resources to view for Task 3:
 ##### Packages: sklearn, pandas, numpy